China inflation slips but stays high on COVID-19, food worries

 The world's second-largest economy has also been fighting to curb the coronavirus outbreak, which has killed more than 3,100 nationwide.

-Consumers were encouraged to stay home over an extended Lunar New Year holiday to avoid infections and businesses suspended operations.
+Consumers were encouraged to stay home over an extended Chinese New Year holiday to avoid infections and businesses suspended operations.
 Cities also imposed various travel restrictions.

 China's producer price index - a barometer of the industrial sector that measures the cost of goods at the factory gate - entered negative territory from a year ago last month.